MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![Dynamics 365 Advanced Settings](media/roles-advanced-settings.PNG "Dynamics 365 Advanced Settings")

     > [!IMPORTANT]
-    > You can access [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] data through the Guides Hub (Preview) tile in the preceding screen, but we recommend that you not make any changes in the Guides Hub.
+    > You can access [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] data through the Guides Hub tile in the preceding screen, but we recommend that you not make any changes in the Guides Hub.
 Any changes you make can have unintended consequences for the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] apps.

 3. In the **[!include[pn-dyn-365](../includes/pn-dyn-365.md)] > Business Management** screen, select the **Settings** drop-down list.